dotnet-demos/webapi-k8s-configmap-secret/README.md

 - Clone.
 - Compile the project and make sure its running using Docker.
 - Build the docker image
+- Tag the image with our user name and repository
-- Push the newly created image to docker image repository.
+- Push the newly created image to your docker image registry.
   - The sample uses Docker Hub for images
+- Change the yml files with your docker user id and registry.

 ## Scenario 1 - Injecting env variable

 - Apply the file k8s-docker-desktop-env-var-deploy.yml using kubectl
 - Get the list of services in the deployment and get the NodePort number
 - Navigate to http://localhost:<port number>/Echo

 It will show the EnvVars object in the response

 ## Scenario 1 - Injecting env variable
 - Apply the file k8s-docker-desktop-app-settings-deploy.yml using kubectl
 - Get the list of services in the deployment and get the NodePort number
 - Navigate to http://localhost:<port number>/Configurations/MyKey